-PB610 Panel Builder 600 is a software application designed to create graphical HMI pages.
-PB610 Panel Builder 600 has a drag-and-drop interface that makes it easy to create complex pages.
-Many of the features found in common Windows applications are also available in PB610 Panel Builder 600.
+PB610-B Panel Builder 600 is a software application designed to create graphical HMI pages.
+PB610-B Panel Builder 600 has a drag-and-drop interface that makes it easy to create complex pages.
+Many of the features found in common Windows applications are also available in PB610-B Panel Builder 600.

-This document is divided into chapters that describe the key functions of PB610 Panel Builder 600 and explain how to use them.
+This document is divided into chapters that describe the key functions of PB610-B Panel Builder 600 and explain how to use them.
 Each chapter is presented in a standalone manner, allowing you to jump from chapter to chapter, depending on the task at hand.

-Assumptions .
+Assumptions 2 Installing the application .
 2

-What's new .
-2

-Installing the application .
-3